 Peer Consultation is one option.
-If other clinicians in your vicinity are available to meet, it can provide stimulating clinical discussion, professional accountability, an opportunity to explore ethical dilemmas, discuss professional/business issues, and break the isolation that so many of us feel when running an independent practice.
+If other clinicians in your vicinity are available to meet, it can provide stimulating clinical discussion, professional accountability, an opportunity to explore ethical dilemmas, to discuss professional and business issues, and break the isolation that so many of us feel when running an independent practice.

 Professional Consultation - What Can You Expect?

 With Professional Consultation, a clinician with experience in psychotherapy or EMDR, possibly with a particular expertise (like LGBT issues, trauma, sex therapy, or addictions) provides an environment where you can explore difficulties, ask questions, verbalize insecurities and raise ethical dilemmas.
-This might occur on the telephone or in person, individually or in a small group.
+This might occur virtually or in person, individually or in a small group.

 You should expect: